What’s The Difference Between Foliage & Filler For Bouquets?

 - Scabiosa: Sweet pincushion shapes on long stems are perfect for tucking throughout a bouquet.

 - Celosia: Available as feathery plumes or crinkled mounds, the vibrant colors of celosia add flare.

 - Bachelor buttons: Another light and feathery option for summer bouquets.

 - Yarrow: The umbrella-shaped yarrow blooms can be used in fresh bouquets but are also fantastic for drying.

 - Statice: These blooms remind me of little scrub brushes with a spray of blooms.
 They’re also excellent for dried arrangements.

 - Feverfew: Like little daisies, feverfew adds charm to any arrangement or bouquet.

-- Salvia: Small spikes peppered with small purple, red, or white blooms add texture.
+- Salvia: Tall spikes peppered with small purple, red, or white blooms add texture.

-For an amazing example of how important it is to have both foliage and filler in your cut flower garden, watch this video of LaRonda of Root Design Company constructing a summer arrangement.
+For a fantastic example of how important it is to have both greenery and filler in your cut flower garden, watch this video of LaRonda of Root Design Company constructing a summer arrangement.